Configuration and Usage¶

 Normal usage of Ruddr involves configuring it to run as a service (see Running as a Service); however, it can be run at the command line for debugging.

-After Ruddr is installed, the ruddr command is available to run it from the command line.
-If you installed it in a virtual environment, that environment will need to be activated first.
+command line.
+If you installed it in a virtual environment, that environment

 There are a few command line options: